-On Tuesday, the United States' CDC announced that fully vaccinated people can go without a mask when in small groups and outdoors, which Mike Saag, MD, told The Associated Press is a sign of “us being able to do normal activities again.”
-For some, that means dressing up.
+On Tuesday, the CDC announced that fully vaccinated people can go without a mask when in small groups and outdoors, which Mike Saag, MD, told The Associated Press is a sign of “us being able to do normal activities again.”
+Canada is a bit further behind.
+We've received no directions from public health about similar changes to our day-to-day, but we're slowly seeing the light at the end of the tunnel with about 30% of Canadians receiving their first vaccine dose.
+For some, being able to do normal activities means dressing up.
 After spending more than a year holed up on the sofa, we’ve all but forgotten how to put together an outfit for occasions that don’t take place on Zoom.
-But, with Tuesday’s announcement, the prospect of a real night out — and in turn, the need for a good going-out outfit — is nearing.
+But, with the (albeit slow) vaccine rollout, the prospect of a real night out — and in turn, the need for a good going-out outfit — is nearing.

 Some people have their looks ready to go.

 “I’ve been planning outfits ever since I got my first shot and scheduled my second one,” Bustle fashion editor Jessica Andrews tells Refinery29.
 For Andrews, her debut outfit — a slip dress paired with secondhand Gucci sandals and a J.W.
 Pei cross-body bag — is all about “ripping the Band-Aid off” and going all out.
 “I’m happy to leave behind my sweatpants,” she says.